- Although it may have felt like it for a long time, today is

 Venezuela is the home of one of the world's last real tin-pot

-dictators, and Nigeria is in the middle of a civil war.
+dictators, and Nigeria is in the middle of a civil war. - Markets are pricing in further increases in oil, and waiting for

 the Fed meeting which kicks off tomorrow.
 The Fed is virtually

-guaranteed not to do anything with rates, but you never know.
+guaranteed not to do anything with rates, but you never know. - Bonds, on the open, are absolutely flat.
+It's hard to see

 anything moving us dramatically today, given the flood of economic news